-We conduct substantially all of our operations through a subsidiary, Gladstone Commercial Limited Partnership, a Delaware limited partnership (the "Operating Partnership").
-As we currently own all of the general and limited partnership interests of the Operating Partnership through GCLP Business Trust I and II, the financial position and results of operations of the Operating Partnership are consolidated with those of the Company.
+We conduct substantially all of our operations through a subsidiary, Gladstone Commercial Limited Partnership, a Delaware limited partnership, or the Operating Partnership.
+As we currently own all of the general and limited partnership interests of the Operating Partnership through two of our subsidiaries, GCLP Business Trust I and II, the financial position and results of operations of the Operating Partnership are consolidated with those of the Company.

-Gladstone Commercial Lending, LLC, a Delaware limited liability company ("Gladstone Commercial Lending") and a subsidiary of ours, was created to conduct all operations related to real estate mortgage loans of the Company.
+Gladstone Commercial Lending, LLC, a Delaware limited liability company, or Gladstone Commercial Lending, a subsidiary of ours, was created to conduct all operations related to real estate mortgage loans of the Company.
 As the Operating Partnership currently owns all of the membership interests of Gladstone Commercial Lending, the financial position and results of operations of Gladstone Commercial Lending are consolidated with those of the Company.

-Gladstone Commercial Advisers, Inc., a Delaware corporation ("Commercial Advisers") and a subsidiary of the Company, is a taxable REIT subsidiary ("TRS"), which was created to collect any non-qualifying income related to our real estate portfolio.
+Gladstone Commercial Advisers, Inc., a Delaware corporation, or Commercial Advisers, and a subsidiary of the Company, is a taxable REIT subsidiary, or TRS, which was created to collect any non-qualifying income related to our real estate portfolio.
 There has been no such income earned to date.
 Since the Company owns 100% of the voting securities of Commercial Advisers, the financial position and results of operations of Commercial Advisers are consolidated with those of the Company.